 What Is the Aim of World Children’s Day?

 On this day each year, the United Nations (UN) promotes international togetherness, awareness among children worldwide, and improving children’s welfare.
 UNICEF, the United Nations Children’s Fund, encourages and organizes this special day, which also makes efforts towards cultivating children’s welfare.

 This World Children’s Day, UNICEF is calling on partners and supporters to share a positive message of equality and inclusion for every child.

-The theme for World Children’s Day is, “Inclusion, for every child”.
+The theme for World Children’s Day is, “For Every Child, Every Right”.
 This theme means that every child belonging to any society, community or nationality is entitled to equal rights.
 It also emphasizes on the eradication of discrimination among children of various civilizations.

 When and Why Is World Children’s Day Celebrated?

 The UN celebrates World Children’s Day as Universal Children’s Day on November 20 every year.
 World Children’s Day was first established in 1954.
 On November 20 in the year 1959 the UN General Assembly approved the Declaration of the Rights of the Child.
 In 1989, on this date the UN General Assembly accepted the Convention on the Rights of the Child.
 Since 1990, World Children’s Day has been commemorated on November 20 to mark the anniversary of the UN General Assembly’s Declaration and the Convention on children’s rights.

 - 1920: Children’s Day was first declared a national holiday in Turkey

 - 1954: The United Nations formally established Universal Children’s Day